Kenworthe/Ping-vs-Pong/README.md

 Pong with curves!
 For this project, I used HTML5 canvas, Javascript, and **the power of math** to create the physics and game logic.

 The ball will curve up or down at different velocities depending on how you hit it with your paddle.
+This allows for some pretty crazy volleys once the speed picks up.
 Trick shots and mind games galore!

 **Play it here:**